 Nice upscale dining with a superb gulf view.
 A recipient of Forbes Travel Guide 4-star rating and AAA 4-diamond award.
 One of the areas hottest spots for fine dining.
 Corporate Executive Chef Todd Rogers and his culinary team provide guests with an unforgettable experience through a menu highlighted by fresh local fish and meats infused with Southern flavor.

 Red Bar, 70 Hotz Avenue, Daily, 11 am til late

 Ever wonder where old hippies hang out along 30A?
 Well, here you go.
 Kind of like a neighborhood bar you may find in New Orleans or Memphis minus the beach.
 Open from 11-10 daily, it could be the most authentic beach experience of your trip.
 Casual cuisine is the norm and things may get a bit rowdy after 7 or so.
 I recommend the grilled fish sandwich or the fried shrimp Po’boy.
 Great jazz music.
 Bring cash; credit cards aren’t accepted and no ATM is near.

 Chiringo, 63 Hotz Ave., Daily, 11 am-11 pm

 The definition of the name means a small enterprise, usually a bar selling drinks and tapas.
 That’s what it is.
 Good beach food such as burgers and fried chicken and seafood baskets.
 Plenty of organic stuff for the urban hippie.
 Open 7 days a week from 11 to 11.

 Described by locals as a “great hang out bar.”
-Good happy hour with lots of flatscreen to watch the game.
+A good happy hour with lots of TVs to watch the game.
 Shrimp, tacos, oysters and great bar food.
 Cash or check only!